VirtualPlantLab/SkyDomes.jl/README.md

 The values `Ig`, `Idir` and `Idif` are the total, direct and diffuse solar radiation in W/m².
-The function `waveband_conversion` can be used to convert these values to specfic wavebands (UV, PAR, NIR, blue, green or red) as well as converting from W/m² to umol/m²/s, assuming particular spectra for direct and diffuse solar radiation.
+The function `waveband_conversion` can be used to convert these values to specific wavebands (UV, PAR, NIR, blue, green or red) as well as converting from W/m² to umol/m²/s, assuming particular spectra for direct and diffuse solar radiation.
 For example: